-2. Forest Glen Metro Station Access
+Forest Glen Metro Station Access

-The 1996 Forest Glen Sector Plan recommends a gradeseparated crossing to reduce the conflicts and safety hazards between motorists and non-motorists at the Georgia Avenue and Forest Glen Road intersection.
-This intersection is especially challenging because of the heavy volumes of motorists approaching the Beltway and the high volume of pedestrians and bicyclists traveling through the intersection to access bus stops, Forest Glen Metrorail Station, Holy Cross Hospital and surrounding neighborhoods.
+The 1996 Forest Glen Sector Plan recommends a grade-separated crossing to reduce the conflicts and safety hazards between motorists and non-motorists at the Georgia Avenue and Forest Glen Road intersection.
+This intersection is especially challenging because of the heavy volume of motorists approaching the Beltway and the high volume of pedestrians and bicyclists traveling through the intersection to access bus stops, Forest Glen Metrorail Station, Holy Cross Hospital, and surrounding neighborhoods.

 In 2013, MCDOT initiated a project to determine the alignment and type of facility for improving pedestrian safety at the intersection and access to the Metrorail at Forest Glen station.
-A passageway under Georgia Avenue connecting the northwest corner to the southeast corner was the preferred alignment.
+A passageway under Georgia Avenue connecting the northeast corner to the southwest corner was the preferred alignment.
 It would provide direct access to the Metrorail station with surface access on both ends.
-This plan confirms and supports the funded project and recommends detailed considerations for the final design stage, which includes locations for additional elevators on Forest Glen Road west of Georgia Avenue.
+This plan confirms and supports the funded project and recommends detailed considerations for the final design stage, which includes an elevator on the south side of Forest Glen Road near the existing steps into the station lobby.
 Consult the Transportation Appendix for details.